Udacity-Tasks/P1-Finding-Lane-Lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be to increase the degree of the polynomial in the algorithm.
+By using 1st-degree polynomial, it is possible to draw a straight line.
+Therefore, in the challenge video, not possible to produce the best fit lines for the road lines with a 1st-degree polynomial.
+Instead, it is possible to increase the number of the points, then to draw polynomial through these points.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to use another advanced method to select a region of interest.
+There is no guarantee to select always correct region, therefore, there should be an algorithm to determine fitting the best RoI in the scene.
+Also, the selection of the color here is not the best method.
+More advanced methods should be used.